zedlopez/ifm/The Recipe Book.md

 ### See Also

-- [Traveling Characters] for characters who plan routes to locations and travel towards them.
+- [Travelling Characters] for characters who plan routes to locations and travel towards them.
 - [Event Scheduling] for characters who follow a pre-written schedule of activities.
 - [Plot Management] for having a central function direct all the characters in order to further the plot.